The homotopy theory of cyclotomic spectra: Review of orthogonal T -spectra

-For later use, we need a new observation on iterated geometric fixed point functors.
-Using the $r$-th root isomorphism $\rho_{r}\colon \G\to \G/C_{r}$ and the concomitant functor $\rho^{*}_{r}$ from $\G/C_{r}$-spaces to $\G$-spaces, for \an $\G$-space $A$, we have a canonical natural isomorphism of $\G$-spaces
+Finally, for later use we need a new observation on iterated geometric fixed point functors.
+Using the $r$-th root isomorphism $\rho_{r}\colon \G\to \G/C_{r}$ and the concomitant functor $\rho^{*}_{r}$ from $\G/C_{r}$-spaces to $\G$-spaces, for \an $\G$-space $A$, we have a canonical natural identification of $\G$-spaces

+for $m,n \in \bN$.
 Using the analogous functor from orthogonal $\G/C_{r}$-spectra to $\G$-spectra, we have the following orthogonal spectrum version of this natural transformation for the geometric fixed point functors.